Exact Optimization: Part I: Application to Convex Optimization (QP)

-Promisingly, there exist more practical advantages - in terms of the computational speed, hardware complexity, and safety necessity - since this research direction towards an explicit solution aligns with, for example, \cite{JoFoTo:05} and its mathematical preliminaries (notably \cite{BeMoDuPi:02}, with respect to a positive definite Hessian matrix).
+All of the above advantages will be validated in Sec. \ref{Sec_Ex} below, which provides explicit computational evidence.
+Promisingly, there exist more advantages, such as the one considered in Remark \ref{Rem_QP_Singleton_F} (Appendix \ref{App_Proof_QP}); and those of practical importance: computational speed, hardware complexity, and safety standard, since this research direction toward an exact solution aligns with, for example, \cite{JoFoTo:05} and its mathematical preliminaries (notably \cite{BeMoDuPi:02}, which is with respect to a positive definite Hessian matrix).
+Last but not least, an additional impact to the scientific literature suggests the (bi)linear matrix inequalities-based design (to name one recent representative, \cite{MiHa:acc}), which traces its core value/concept to the QP problem and thus motivates an interesting further research.